awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

    Are you sure you want to continue connecting (yes/no)?
    ```

 1. \(Optional\) Verify that the fingerprint in the security alert matches the fingerprint that you previously obtained in [\(Optional\) Get the instance fingerprint](connection-prereqs.md#connection-prereqs-fingerprint)\.
-If these fingerprints don't match, someone might be attempting a "man\-in\-the\-middle" attack\.
+If these fingerprints don't match, someone might be attempting a man\-in\-the\-middle attack\.
 If they match, continue to the next step\.

 1. Enter **yes**\.